-In November 2021 he left Kyiv to undergo military training and was subsequently deployed to join the 36th Detached Marine Brigade of the Armed Forces of Ukraine in Mariupol, the Donetsk Region.
+They joined the Armed Forces of Ukraine (the UAF) in 2018 and were subsequently deployed to join the 36th Detached Marine Brigade of the UAF in Mariupol, the Donetsk Region.

-Against the background of the war in Ukraine, the Russian authorities announced on 13 April 2022 that 1,026 Ukrainian service personnel of the applicant's brigade had voluntarily laid down their arms and surrendered to the Russian forces in Mariupol.
+Against the background of the war in Ukraine, the Russian authorities announced on 13 April 2022 that 1,026 Ukrainian service personnel of the applicants' brigade had voluntarily laid down their arms and surrendered to the Russian forces in Mariupol.